 Last week I went to the local copy shop to have some formal letters printed up for a new product release.
-Color printing on decent stock was a bit more than I’d anticipated, so when the woman behind the counter said she could toss in the letter-folding at no extra charge — normally three cents apiece for 100 units — I was delighted!
+Color printing in miami exposeyourselfusa on decent stock was a bit more than I’d anticipated, so when the woman behind the counter said she could toss in the letter-folding at no extra charge — normally three cents apiece for 100 units — I was delighted!

 Why was I so happy?
 A “gift” of three dollars when I was already spending big bucks?
 Here’s why: Everyone likes getting free stuff.
 There is literally no greater perk than “FREE.”